-MUSC-2210 Studies in Eighteenth-Century Music: (3.0 credit hours) A focused study of the history and literature of music in its cultural context from the mid-eighteenth century to the early nineteenth century, including Haydn, Mozart, and Beethoven.
-Prerequisite: MUSC-1210.
+MUSC-2230 Music History II: (3.0 credit hours) The continuation of the survey of music in Western Civilization, from the mid-eighteenth century to the present.
+Prerequisite: rudiments of music.
+Students may not hold credit for this course and the former MUSC-1210.